Ermlab/scrumlab/README.md

 ![alt tag](http://ermlab.com/wp-content/uploads/bfi_thumb/scrumlab-x-mhnnt725cz7yewtoou0387xulfo37gor7h9pp01abs.png)

 ## Description
+Improve the productivity of your company with convenient tool for iterative and incremental agile software development.
-Scrumlab is a platform which integrates popular software and project management system – Gitlab and Scrum methodology.
+Scrumlab is a platform which integrates popular software management system – [Gitlab](https://about.gitlab.com/) and Scrum methodology.
 We create reactive kanban dashboard and provide sprints functionality.
+**Scrumlab let you integrate Gitlab content such as projects and issues assigned to your gitlab account.**

+Divide your project issues into tasks and assign it to specific project member.
+Work with distributed team, access it from anywhere with an internet connection and get things done with our intuitive Drag and Drop scheduling system.

 ## Features